LoTerence/loterence.github.io/README.md

 # loterence.github.io

-This is my peresonal website
+This is my personal website